william-h-oliver/fuzzycat/doc/phasetemporalclustering.md

         return gas, gasIDs
 ```

-Although we only present results for stellar particles here, this method readily allows for spatio-clustering of the dark matter and/or gas particles too.
+Although we only present results for stellar particles here, this method readily allows for phase-temporal clustering of the dark matter and/or gas particles too.

 With this method we can write a method that uses AstroLink to cluster the particles in each snapshot: